averinpa/DAGMetrics/README.md

-# DAGMetrics: A Package for Evaluating and Comparing Bayesian Networks
+# DAGMetrics: A Package for Evaluating and Comparing DAGs

-`DAGMetrics` is an R package designed to evaluate, compare, and visualize Bayesian networks (DAGs).
+`DAGMetrics` is an R package designed to evaluate, compare, and visualize DAGs.
 It provides tools to compute descriptive metrics, compare structures using similarity measures, and visualize individual networks or side-by-side comparisons.

 ---